laraklopper/REQUESTS-IN-POSTMAN/README.md

 # REQUESTS-IN-POSTMAN

-Start the server in the terminal (npm start), navigate to localhost:8080/api
+Install the necessary dependencies and then run the start the server in the terminal (npm start), navigate to localhost:8080/api

 ## Table of Contents